kpeu3i/fielder/README.md

   * Struct fields representation with ENUM.
   * Different functions and methods to work with ENUM (validation, listing, conversion to string, etc).
-  * Tag-based field names extraction.
+  * Tag-based field names extraction (regex can be used to extract a value from a tag).
   * Embedded fields extraction.
   * Fields excluding.
   * Different formatting (camel, pascal, snake).